You can sink a lot of money into furniture. If you dont buy carefully,

 It is somewhat easier to judge the quality of case goods than of upholstered

-items because its easier to see how the items are made.
+items because its easier to see how they are constructed.

 Drawers should fit snugly, and open and close effortlesslyeven when you